Salem High School (New Jersey): Athletics

 The Salem High School Rams compete as one of the member schools in the Tri-County Conference, which is comprised of public and private high schools in Camden, Cape May, Cumberland, Gloucester and Salem counties.
 The conference is overseen by the New Jersey State Interscholastic Athletic Association (NJSIAA).
-With 260 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
-The football team competes in the Diamond Division of the 95-team West Jersey Football League superconference and was classified by the NJSIAA as Group I South for football for 2018–2020.
+With 260 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
+The football team competes in the Diamond Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group I South for football for 2024–2026, which included schools with 185 to 482 students.

 The boys' basketball team won the Group II state championship in 1963 against Mountain High School of West Orange and won the title in 1986 against Central High School of Newark in the tournament final.
-The 1963 team, led by a tournament-high 38 points from Jerry Dickerson, finished the season with a 26-0 record after winning the Group II title with a 73-61 win against returning champion West Orange Mountain High School in the championship game.
-The team won back to back Tri-County Conference and South Jersey Group II championships during the 1980–81 and 81-82 seasons.
+The 1963 team, led by a tournament-high 38 points from Jerry Dickerson, finished the season with a 26–0 record after winning the Group II title with a 73–61 win against returning champion West Orange Mountain High School in the championship game.
+The team won back to back Tri-County Conference and South Jersey Group II championships during the 1980–81 and 81–82 seasons.
 Each season ended in a loss to Clifford Scott High School of East Orange in the state finals.
-The Salem Rams boys' basketball team won the Tri-County Conference Championship 1951, 1960-1963, 1974-1978, 1981, 1982, 1984-1990 and 2007-2009.
+The Salem Rams boys' basketball team won the Tri-County Conference Championship 1951, 1960–1963, 1974–1978, 1981, 1982, 1984-1990 and 2007–2009.
 Coach George "Lou" Schantz was the first coach in New Jersey high school basketball history to reach the milestone of 600 wins.
 The 1986 boys' basketball team won the Tri-County Conference Royal Division, South Jersey Group II and New Jersey Group II state championships; Salem defeated Central High School (Newark) in the state finals 77-63 led by the school's all-time leading scorer Keith Jackson.
-The team won the South Jersey Group I state sectional championship in 2008, defeating Paulsboro High School 64-59 in the final game of the tournament.
-The team defeated Academy Charter High School 63-48 in the first round of the Group I state tournament, but fell to Science Park High School 77-58 in the finals.
+The team won the South Jersey Group I state sectional championship in 2008, defeating Paulsboro High School 64–59 in the final game of the tournament.
+The team defeated Academy Charter High School 63–48 in the first round of the Group I state tournament, but fell to Science Park High School 77–58 in the finals.

 The track & field team, under Coach Nathan Dunn Jr. won the Tri-County Conference Championship in 1960, 1961, 1968 and 1969.
 Coach Dunn also started the Boys' Cross-Country program at Salem in 1962 and won the Tri-County Conference Championship in 1966 and 1967.